An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: RQ1: Longitudinal PTM Reuse

-\subsubsection{PTM Reuse:}
+\subsubsection{PTM Reuse}

-Using Prompt 2 with GPT-OSS, we identified papers that reuse PTMs within the subset of natural science papers employing deep learning.
+Using Prompt 2, we identified papers reusing PTMs within our candidate set of DL using, natural science publications.
 Of the~\papersUsingDeepLearning papers leveraging deep learning methods, \papersResuingPTMs (\papersResuingPTMsProp) were identified as reusing PTMs.
-The earliest instance of PTM reuse in this corpus dates to 2012~\citep{10.1371/journal.pone.0032235}.
-The three OpenAlex topic fields with the largest volume of PTM reuse are \openalexPTMFieldOne (\openalexPTMFieldOneCount instances), \openalexPTMFieldTwo (\openalexPTMFieldTwoCount instances), and \openalexPTMFieldThree (\openalexPTMFieldThreeCount instances).
-We visualize the number of PTM reusing papers per year in these fields in \Cref{fig:figS}.
+The earliest identified paper that reuses PTMs was published in 2009~\citep{10.1371/journal.pone.0006393}, with substantial uptake beginning around 2012~\citep{qi_unified_2012}.
+Similar to DL usage, there are fewer papers published per year that reuse PTMs as shown in~\Cref{fig:figW}.
+The earliest identified paper that reuses PTMs was published in 2009~\citep{10.1371/journal.pone.0006393}.
+When aggregated by field, we find that the three fields with the largest volume of DL leveraging research are \openalexPTMFieldOne (\openalexPTMFieldOneCount papers), \openalexPTMFieldTwo (\openalexPTMFieldTwoCount papers), and \openalexPTMFieldThree (\openalexPTMFieldThreeCount papers).
+While \openalexPTMFieldOne represents the largest cumulative usage of PTM reuse, a longitudinal review shows that it also has also experienced the largest annual growth.
+We visualize the annual publication trends for these specific fields in \Cref{fig:figS}.